How to calculate forecast accuracy and forecast error

 Forecast accuracy measures how close your demand forecast is to the actual demand value.
 You can use it with forecast error to see the accuracy of your demand forecasting methods.
 Forecast error is the difference between the actual demand and forecasted demand.

-One way to check the quality of your demand forecast is to calculate its forecast accuracy, also called forecast error.
+One way to check the quality of demand forecasts is to calculate forecast accuracy, also called forecast error.
 The forecast accuracy calculation shows the deviation of the actual demand from the forecasted demand.
 Understanding the error level in your previous demand forecasts can help you improve future forecasts and adjust plans as necessary.

 Accurate forecasts are vital for balancing inventory levels so you don’t hold too much or too little stock.
 Holding too much stock means money is tied up in stock that isn’t needed.
 This stock must then be sold at a heavy discount or written off completely.

-Holing too little stock is also risky.
-You risk stockouts, lost sales and poor customer satisfaction that could see them move to competitors with stock.
+Holding too little stock is also risky.
+You risk stockouts, lost sales and poor customer satisfaction, which could cause them to move to competitors with stock.

-Demand forecasting is tricky at the best of times, but with the complex global economic situation, it’s even more challenging.
-We have a blog with some advice on managing forecasts in times of fluctuating demand.
+Demand forecasting is tricky at the best times, but with continuing complex global economic situations, it’s even more challenging.
+For more information regarding this topic, have a look at our blog with some advice on managing forecasts during fluctuating demand.

 What is a good forecast accuracy percentage?

-How to calculate forecast error – What are the three measures of forecast accuracy?
+How to calculate forecast accuracy – What are the three measures of forecast accuracy?

 Let’s take a closer look at each: